AlexanderEllis/blog/content/posts/debugging.md

 -----

 I've been intentionally vague with the story because it wasn't a software bug at work; it was a lake-side sailboat problem.
-My cousin had accidentally pulled one end of his sailboat's halyard up through the mast, so the end we needed was stuck at the top of the mast.
+My cousin had accidentally pulled one end of his sailboat's halyard up through the mast while rigging the boat, and the end he needed threaded through at the bottom was instead at the top of the 20 foot mast.

 ![Visualization of skied halyard](skied-halyard.png)
 <center>